-To Create a Facebook Page for Your Department/Center:
+Create a Facebook Page for Your Department/Center

 Security and Your Facebook Presence

-When you create a new group or page on Facebook, you have the option to allow various degrees of openness in followers’ ability to interact with the group/page.
+When you create a new page on Facebook, you have the option to allow various degrees of openness in followers’ ability to interact with the page.
 Users may have open access to post on the wall, comment on your posts, add photos and videos or start discussions.
 You may also choose to block users from posting to any of those features.
 We recommend keeping all options open to your followers.
 The benefits of allowing more open, rich networking on your page mean that your online presence will have higher-quality content that is more relevant to your followers.
-In order to check for unwanted user content and to respond to desirable content, it is important to monitor all of your sites frequently.
+In order to check for unwanted user content and to respond to desirable content, it is important to monitor all of your pages frequently.

 Bit.ly is one of several sites that shortens long URLs.
 Because Twitter posts only allow a maximum of 140 characters, a shortened URL allows more space for text in the post.
 For this reason, the college created a bit.ly account primarily for use with Twitter.
 Bit.ly also allows users to link their account to Twitter, allowing users to write a full post with the shortened URL and save a step by posting directly to Twitter from the bit.ly page.
 Additionally, it allows users to view metrics about interactions from Twitter that Twitter itself does not provide.
 Bit.ly keeps a log of all links that have been shortened in your account, along with statistics about total hits for each site and how many of the total hits came from the link you shortened and posted.